danielathome19/pyorganoid/README.md

 - numerous simulation environments and scheduling algorithms
 - TODO: *support for parallel/distributed computing, bio/cheminformatics libraries, logging, and more*

-Pyorganoid is currently in development and may not yet be ready for production use.
+PyOrganoid is currently in development and may not yet be ready for production use.
 We are actively seeking contributors to help us improve the package and expand its capabilities.
 If you are interested in contributing, please see our [contributing guide](CONTRIBUTING.md).